Dystopian Fiction

 Dark visions of the future that explore the consequences of social and political systems gone wrong.

-❓ What is The Dystopian Fiction Genre?
+❓ What is Dystopian Fiction?

 🎯 Key Characteristics